telepresenceio/telepresence/docs/howtos/intercepts.md

 With Telepresence, you can create an intercept that intercepts all traffic going to a service in your cluster and route it to your local environment instead.

-1. Connect to your cluster with `telepresence connect` and try to curl to the Kubernetes API server:
+1. Connect to your cluster with `telepresence connect` and try to curl to the Kubernetes API server.
+A 401 response code is expected and indicates that the service could be reached:

    ```console
    $ curl -ik https://kubernetes.default